srmfx/Zicroram/README.md

 2 - Removing Data from RAM(--remove-all or --remove)

-3 - Restoring Data from DISK Back into RAM and Vice-versa(--restore)
+3 - Restoring Data from DISK Back into RAM (--restore)

 4 - Backing up data from RAM Into disk.(--mmbackup and --mtbackup)